 A contact is labeled as unsubscribed when they have either manually unsubscribed by clicking an unsubscribe link in an email campaign you've sent, or if they have been manually removed from a list by you or an “Unsubscribe” action in an automation.

-Contacts that have been unsubscribed from all lists are not counted towards your account's contact limit.
-If they are subscribed to at least one list, they will be counted to your contact total.
+Contacts that have been unsubscribed from all lists are not counted toward your contact limit.
+If they are "Active" on at least one list, they will be counted to your contact total.

 A contact is labeled as bounced when an email campaign that is sent to them is rejected by their receiving email server.
 These rejection notices indicate the email address is either invalid or inaccessible.